ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 Note that even if you only deleted the ATS, you will still need to create a new STS before creating a new ATS.
 Your new ATS will not bind to the old STS; STSs only bind once to ATSs.

+#### I need to delete some of my service's logs

+Suppose your service has saved some data in its logs that you would like to delete.
+LogDNA can delete all logs on specific days.
+LogDNA cannot delete specific logs inside of a day--for instance, by hour or by some other criteria.
+Therefore, you have two options, as shown below.
+If you have enabled archiving, remember to also consider any data saved in COS.

+**Option 1:**

+1. Open a ticket on LogDNA, asking them to delete your data from day 3 (or whatever) to the end.
+2. Wait 3 days, for the last of the unwanted data to become >3 days old.
+3. Repeat step 1.

+The number of days can be more or less than 3.
+Pick a number that strikes a balance between deleted unwanted data vs. keeping enough logs to operate your service if something goes wrong.

+**Option 2:**

+Assume you have a 30-day plan.

+1. Switch to 7-day plan.
+Within 24 hours, the data from day 8+ will be deleted.
+2. Wait 8 days, to be sure unwanted data rolls off the end of the retention period.
+3. Switch back to 30-day plan.